What is a Severance Package

-- Things you should be aware of if you are presented with a severance agreement
+What you should do if you are offered a severance

+You should not try to negotiate your severance on your own.
 If you decide to negotiate, you risk losing what the company offers in its original agreement.
-In other words, if you do not accept the company’s proposal, as written and proposed, you run the risk that negotiating would be viewed as a rejection of the company’s offer and your counter proposal for the company to accept, or reject.
-Once you begin negotiating, the original agreement has technically been rejected and you are making a counter offer.
+In other words, if you do not accept the company’s proposal, as written and proposed, you run the risk that negotiating would be viewed as a rejection of the company’s offer and your counter-proposal for the company to accept, or reject.
+Once you begin negotiating, the original agreement has technically been rejected and you are making a counter-offer.

 - Legal claims, if any